UCL/research-computing-with-cpp/session10/08exercise5.md

 In the previous exercise, we demonstrated MapReduce on our local computer.

-In this exercise we will spin up multiple cloud instances, making use of Hadoop to carry out the MapReduce operation.
+In this exercise we will spin up multiple cloud instances, making use of Hadoop to carry out a distributed MapReduce operation.

 We could set up multiple instances in the cloud (for example with EC2), then configure Hadoop to run across the instances.
 This is not trivial and takes time.